-As outlined in Practice Note 10-001, it is important that the provisions of the former SEPP (Infrastructure) 2007 (now incorporated in SEPP (Transport and Infrastructure) 2021) and SEPP (Exempt and Complying Development Codes) 2008 are not duplicated in a LEP.
+As outlined in Practice Note 10-001, it is important that the provisions of SEPP (Infrastructure) 2007 and SEPP (Exempt and Complying Development Codes) 2008 are not duplicated in a LEP.
 This will be a key consideration when drafting the MidCoast LEP.